 California Health Benefits Exchange

 The Affordable Care Act (ACA) simplifies the process of identifying, comparing and purchasing accessible and affordable health insurance coverage by creating a marketplace called an Exchange.
 In California, it will be called the California Health Benefits Exchange (Exchange).
-Individuals, families and business will be able to purchase insurance through the Exchange.
-Premium assistance for individuals and families who meet specific financial eligibility requirements will also be available through the Exchange.
-This section addresses the Exchange from the viewpoint of Business.
+Individuals and families, as well as employers with fewer than 100 employees, will be able to purchase insurance through the Exchange.
+Premium assistance for those who meet specific financial eligibility requirements will also be available through the Exchange.
+The Kaiser Family Foundation has developed an easy guide about accessing health insurance beginning in 2014 called How People Get Health Coverage Under the Affordable Care Act Beginning in 2014.
+This section addresses details about the Exchange from the viewpoint of individuals and families.

 At a Glance